ethanpieniazek/website/content/projects.md

 ---
 ## Projects

-I enjoy working in R for data visualization and analysis.
+I enjoy working in R when data visualization and analysis is concerned.

 - [The Effect of Climbing on Lichen Growth at Enchanted Rock](/RMInquiry4web/)